Mago-3D/FinalPlanner/README.md

-# Imagination
+# Planner
-The App that will help you to imagin your future, or plan it ...
+The App that will help you to imagine your future, or plan it

 ## The following libraries and frameworks were used to create the application
 React JS/